DEFRA/ffc-development-guide/docs/local-development-setup/install-detect-secrets.md

 - [Windows](https://www.python.org/downloads/windows/)
 - [Mac OS](https://www.python.org/downloads/mac-osx/)

- Once downloaded, run the .exe (windows) or .pkg (macOS) file.
+ Once downloaded, run the .exe (windows) or .pkg (Mac) file.
 Follow the on screen prompts, after successful installation run the following commands to confirm Python was successfully installed.
   - Windows - Open Powershell/Command Prompt and type `python --verison`, it should report the version
   - Mac Os - Open a Terminal and type `python –version`, it should report the version